🚀 Get in VS Code!

 Inline Chat

-In any file, press ⌘I (Windows, Linux Ctrl+I) on your keyboard to bring up Copilot Inline Chat and get started.
-Alternatively, open a file and select Editor Inline Chat in the Copilot Chat Command Center menu.
+To bring up Editor Inline Chat, in any file, use the ⌘I (Windows, Linux Ctrl+I) keyboard shortcut.
+Alternatively, open a file and then select Editor Inline Chat from the Copilot menu in the title bar.

 Copilot Inline Chat asking to convert a sort algorithm to use bubble sort

-If you have a block of code selected in the editor, Copilot scopes your question to the selection.
+If you have a block of code selected in the editor, Copilot scopes your question to that selection.

 Copilot Inline Chat asking information about the used sorting algorithm